FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Vorish Rain 2 - A Risk of Rain Creature VRPG (or Roguelike) Experience.md

 		- Roll of Pennies: Gain (3 + 3 per stack) Gold on taking damage from an enemy; add +1 to the Gold gained for every 10 Minutes survived throughout a Roguelike Campaign or every Day that passes in other Campaign Settings.
 		- Rusted Key: Used to be made aware of and open Hidden Caches with a d100 chance (80% Uncommon Item/20% Legendary (11-90=Uncommon Tier, 1-10 & 91-100=Legendary Tier)).
 Opening the cache consumes this item.
 		- Soldier Syringe: Decreases the Difficulty of Dodging attacks by -1 to a minimum of 1 until 7 Soldier Syringes are collected; for each multiple of 7 of syringes collected, reset the Dodge Bonus and give the User a Permanent +1 Offensive Action to their Turns.
-		- Sticky Bomb: Upon hitting an enemy or multiple enemies with an attack, roll a d20; for each (5% + 5% per stack) chance of this item(s), attach a bomb to the enemy that detonates at the end of the Round for 180% Total Base Damage; percentages above 100 add another bomb on-hit if the Chance is rolled; if multiple enemies are hit with an attack, to determine however many are hit, roll a d100+ to count how many would be hit, with excess hitting nothing else.
+		- Sticky Bomb: Upon hitting an enemy or multiple enemies with an attack, roll a d20; or each (5% + 5% per stack) chance of this item(s), attach a bomb to the enemy that detonates at the end of the Round for 180% Total Damage; percentages above 100 add another bomb on-hit if the Chance is rolled; if multiple enemies are hit with an attack, to determine however many are hit, roll a d100+ to count how many would be hit, with excess hitting nothing else.
 		- Stun Grenade: Upon hitting an enemy or multiple enemies with an attack, roll a d20; for each (5% + 5% per stack) chance of this item(s), Stun the enemy for 1 Offensive Action; gaining above 100% chance to Stun does not affect the duration or chance of the Stun, nor improve its effects any further; if multiple enemies are hit with an attack, to determine however many are hit, roll a d100+ to count how many would be hit, with excess hitting nothing else..
 		- Topaz Brooch: Upon Kill, gain a temporary HP Barrier worth (15 + 15 per stack) HP that degenerates per-Round by 5HP.
 		- Tougher Times: Gives the user a (15% + 15% per stack) chance to Block incoming damage, rolled with a d20, negating any damage taken to 0; this item is unaffected by Luck-increasing items.
 		- Tri-Tip Dagger: Upon hitting an enemy or multiple enemies with an attack, roll a d20; for each (10% + 10% per stack) chance of this item(s), the target is inflicted with Bleeding, dealing 240% Base Damage over 3 seconds of a Round, resetting its timer on new damage taken.
-		- Warbanner: Upon Levelling Up, or starting a Teleporter Event, drop a Banner upon the floor that strengthens all allies within (16m + 8m per stack); those within the banner's range increases their Total Damage by 30% before crits and decreases the Difficulty of Dodge Rolls by -3.
+		- Warbanner: Upon Levelling Up, or starting a Teleporter Event, drop a Banner upon the floor that strengthens all allies within (16m + 8m per stack); those within the banner's range increases their Total Damage by 30% before crits and increases the user's Dodge Rolls by +3.
 		- Warped Echo: The next hit/group of hits that deal damage to the user in a Round are reduced by 20% of the total damage taken and spreading the remaining damage into (3 + 1 per stack) hits per-second; all echoed damage is non-lethal except for the final hit; after this effect ends, this item requires 2.5 Rounds to Recharge itself before its effect can be used again.
 	- Uncommon
+		- AtG Missile Mk.
+1: With each hit upon an enemy, roll a d20; rolling a 19 or 20, you fire a missile from the AtG at the target, dealing (300% + 300% per stack) Total Damage.
 		-
 	- Legendary
 		-